michaljohnson/skill_based/README.md

 # Skill-based architecture

-A deterministic-skills agentic architecture for long-horizon mobile-manipulation tasks.
+A deterministic-skills agentic architecture for long-horizon mobile-manipulation tasks on a [Summit XL](https://github.com/icclab/icclab_summit_xl) mobile manipulator (UR5 + Robotiq 2F-140) using ROS 2 Jazzy.
 Inspired by the CaP-X programmatic skill-abstraction pattern (Fu et al., 2026), implemented as a deliberately less-effort variant: small Python skills wrap the canonical MCP tool sequences for `approach`, `pick`, and `place`, and a planner LLM decides which skill to call next.

 Originally built as one of three architectures compared in a BA thesis on "where the policy should live" in agentic robotics; released so others can reuse the pattern.